 - Covered coffee mug – Good in theory, but we only used it a couple times.
 If you’re an all day coffee drinker, I still suggest it.
 Or you’ll be carrying around hot water in those 6 oz mugs while you curse the rough water with burnt fingers.

-- Extra battery – This is the beast of a power brick that we brought.
+- Extra battery – The power bank we brought was old, but this is a similar one. .
 It’s heavy, but it charged everyone’s things all day (3 phones, 2 pocket WiFi) without a problem.

 - International adapters – You don’t need this for the ship, as it includes 2 North American 110V outlets and 2 circular European 220V outlets, but we brought it for our nights in Hong Kong/China/Korea.